 I’ve been in the blogging game for about 6 months now.
 And let me assure you it’s not a game.
-All those glamorous travellers your see online, telling you how easy it is.
-Well seriously, it’s not like that in the real world and it takes a lot of hard work, patience and sheer determination.
+All those glamorous travelers you see online, telling you how easy it is paint quite the picture.
+In reality, it’s not like that in the real world and it takes a lot of hard work, patience, and sheer determination to see blogging success.

 So why is it so difficult?

-Sorry but I’m going to tell you different.
+Sorry but I’m going to tell you differently.
 Here’s how it works for me:

-Book my trip – well that’s time in itself, deciding where to go, finding the best deal.
-But we’ve all done that so I won’t dwell on how long that takes because you all know!
+First I have to book my trip – well that’s time in itself, deciding where to go, finding the best deal.
+But we’ve all done that, so I won’t dwell on how long that takes because you all know!

-Depending what stage you are at blogging and more importantly how many monthly readers and social media followers you have.
+Depending on what stage you are at blogging and, more importantly, how many monthly readers and social media followers you have.
 I sometimes will contact hostels or tour companies to see if they want to work with me.
-So will send emails (along with Media Kit) to prospective customers.
+So I will send emails (along with my media kit) to prospective customers.

 Now I arrived at my destination.
 Time to explore and seek out those awesome spots for photos.
-I admit I love my photos so I will happily spend 30 minutes trying to get the perfect shot.
+I admit, I love taking photos so I will happily spend 30 minutes trying to get the perfect shot.

-And once I’ve taken all those awesome photos.
-Now it’s the fun editing.
+And once I’ve taken all those awesome photos it’s time to start editing.
 I take a lot of photos in order to get the best one.
-But this also means extra time picking the best and editing.
+But, this also means extra time picking the best and editing.

 Drafting, proof-reading and SEO

-Once I’ve completed my draft now it’s time to start being brutal and really edit what I’ve written.
-Taking out all those extra words you keep putting in.
-For me it’s ‘just’, you wouldn’t believe how many times that appears in my writing.
-I wish I could just leave it out!
+Once I’ve completed my draft, it’s time to start being brutal and really edit what I’ve written.
+This is when I take out all the extra words I keep putting in.
+For me it’s ‘just’ — you wouldn’t believe how many times it appears in my writing.
+I wish I could just leave it out.

-SEO keyword research can appear at any point in my writing phase.
-I don’t like it to distract me too much when I am writing but at some point it’s got to be done.
+Keyword research for SEO can happen at any point in my writing phase.
+I don’t like it to distract me too much when I am writing but at some point, but it’s got to be done.

 Are you getting tired?
 I’m not finished yet!